HideakiAbe/ESP32Repository/README.md

     webGraph *addGraph(graph *g);
     //add graph object to webGraph
     //If you add 4 or more graphs to webGrap,
-    //old graphs are removed. webGraph does retain only  upto 3 graphs.
+    //old graphs and its lines and points are removed. webGraph does retain only  upto 3 graphs.

     boolean setDirty(boolean dirty);
     // if you changed any child object under this webGraph ,you should set true value.